SALES OF WORK

 It was customary to invite a personality to open the Fete.
 Such well-known people included:

-microphone stand in the top photograph on 9 July
+- Bishop Joseph McGee shown holding the microphone stand in the photograph below on 9 July 1955

 A newspaper report is given below.

-- Sir Patrick Dollan, former Lord Provost of Glasgow
+- Sir Patrick Dollan, former Lord Provost of Glasgow, on 20 July 1956

 A newspaper report is given below.

-- Monsignor John Power in 1957
+- Monsignor John Power (1888-1969) shown wearing a soutane in the photograph below on 6 July 1957

-- Provost James Dorrian in July 1959
+- Provost of Ardrossan, James Dorrian, shown in the centre of the photograph below in July 1959

-- Raymond Boyd, Scottish Television presenter on
+- Raymond Boyd, Scottish Television presenter, on 26 June 1965

-- Lady Veronica Maclean, wife of Sir Fitzroy Maclean,
+- Lady Veronica Maclean, wife of Sir Fitzroy Maclean, Member of Parliament for Bute and North Ayrshire, on 28 June 1969

-- William McCrindle, managing director of the
+- William McCrindle, managing director of the McCrindle Group of engineering, manufacturing and shipbuilding, on 12 June 1971

-- Roy Aitken, Celtic Football Club and Scotland shown
+- Roy Aitken, Celtic Football Club and Scotland shown in the photograph belowon 28 May 1988

+Other definite dates for Sales of Work were 18 June 1966 and 17 June 1967.
 Since the 1990s, Sales of Work have been replaced by bingo, car boot sales, parish socials and good as new sales for fundraising.

 The following report is from The Ardrossan and Saltcoats Herald of 15 July 1955.